bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 tags: ['updates', 'guide']
 ---

-Today we are excited to announce the availability of version 0.14 or our TypeScript SDK on [npm](https://www.npmjs.com/package/@atproto/api).
+Today we are excited to announce the availability of version 0.14 of our TypeScript SDK on [npm](https://www.npmjs.com/package/@atproto/api).

 This release is a big step forward, significantly improving the type safety of our `@atproto/api` package.
 Let’s take a look at the highlights:

 - Lexicon derived interfaces now have an explicitly defined `$type` property, allowing to properly discriminate unions.
 - Lexicon derived `is*` utility methods no longer unsafely type cast their input.
 - Lexicon derived `validate*` utility methods now return a more precise type.
-- A new lexicon derived `isValid*` utility methods are now available.
+- New Lexicon derived `isValid*` utility methods are now available.

 ## Context

-Atproto is an "open protocol".
-This means a lot of things.
+Atproto is an "open protocol" which means a lot of things.
 One of these things is that the data structures handled through the protocol are extensible.
 Lexicons (which is the syntax used to define the schema of the data structures) can be used to describe placeholders where arbitrary data types (defined through third party Lexicons) can be used.

-An example of such placeholder exists in the lexicon definition of a Bluesky post ([`app.bsky.feed.post`](https://github.com/bluesky-social/atproto/blob/5ece8c6aeab9c5c3f51295d93ed6e27c3c6095c2/lexicons/app/bsky/feed/post.json#L5-L64)).
-That schema defines that posts can have an `embed` property defined as follows:
+An example of such a placeholder exists in the Lexicon definition of a Bluesky post ([`app.bsky.feed.post`](https://github.com/bluesky-social/atproto/blob/5ece8c6aeab9c5c3f51295d93ed6e27c3c6095c2/lexicons/app/bsky/feed/post.json#L5-L64)), which enables posts to have an `embed` property defined as follows:

 ```javascript
   "embed": {